-J.L.
-Pattison won Libertopia’s 2017 “Best Libertarian Fiction” award for his book, Saving Kennedy.
-And although he oftentimes tackles heavy themes in his books (e.g. aging, war, death), his stories remain suitable for younger readers because he crafts his thought-provoking and gripping tales without the gratuitous violence, sex, and profanity commonly found in so much of today’s literature.
+Although he oftentimes tackles heavy themes in his books (e.g. aging, war, death), J.L.
+Pattison’s stories remain suitable for younger readers because he crafts his thought-provoking and gripping tales without the gratuitous violence, sex, and profanity commonly found in so much of today’s literature.
 Many readers will find this a breath of fresh air.

 “It’s rare to find a book that has a gritty and compelling storyline without using sex, language, and violence, but Pattison pulls it off. “

 J.L.
 Pattison lives in the Wild West of the United States with his wife and children.
 When not writing, he enjoys fishing, football, and family.
 He also has an an affinity for lattes (an addiction he acquired in San Francisco) and sweet tea (an addiction he acquired in South Florida).

 “Returning to Pattison’s writing is like returning to an old friend.
 It makes me want to read more [books] like this.
 Pattison’s books are the kind that really remind you why you love reading.”